 No doubt, your business has some sort of social media presence.
 And, hopefully, you’re using it to rake in leads like nobody’s business.
 But if you’re struggling in the lead department, or if you just want more paying customers (always a good goal), you can implement the following 5 ways to optimize social media profiles to start generating more leads.
 Let’s get started!

 One smart strategy to optimize your social media profiles is to take a look at your content, and pick your most intriguing ebook, video, blog article, or white paper.
 Then, add a link to that freebie in your social media bio.
 That way, if someone wants access to that valuable content, all they have to do is input their email address.
 Now you’ve got information that will allow you to grow the connection between business and prospect.
+Be sure to have your freebie connected to an optin page so you can collect email addresses and follow up!

 Your bio, even if it’s short and sweet, should contain relevant keywords for your industry.
 That way, when a potential customer conducts a Google search, your business’s social profile pops up.
 So, how do you know what keywords to weave into your bio?